lucianhu/Masterarbeit/Preprocess_VCFs_and_create _consensus _sequences/README.md

 ```

 ## Script 2: Create FASTA from Reference Genome
-This script creates FASTA inputs for a Pangenome pipeline directly from a human reference genome.
+This script creates a reference exome-FASTA input for constructing a pan-exome directly from a human reference genome.
+The FASTA file must conform to the PanSN specification.

 ### Prerequisites
 - Paths to the reference genome ("GRCh38.exome.fa") and interval BED file ("sorted_GRCh38-exome-interval.bed") are correctly set.